cmpocmkp/KP-Floods-2025-Frontend/src/features/reports/annexIII2025/README.md

-# KP Floods 2025 Impact Assessment — Annex III
+# KP D3 Impact Assessment — Annex III

-This module provides a comprehensive system for generating Annex III reports for the 2025 KP floods impact assessment.
+This module provides a comprehensive system for generating Annex III reports for the KP D3 impact assessment.
 The system follows the standardized Annex III format used for reporting damage, loss, and needs assessments following major disasters.

 ## Overview